CodingSesh/CodingSesh/CONTRIBUTING.md

 **Note**: To work with CodeingSesh you must use rustup.
 Linux package managers typically carry a too old rust version.
 See build docs for more info.

-CodeingSesh uses rusty hooks(git hooks) to write better code that just works.
+CodeingSesh uses cargo husky(git hooks) to write better code that just works.
 They require rustfmt and clippy to be installed to work properly.
 To install run

 ```sh
 rustup update